How to Tell if Your Dog Is Overweight: Signs & Causes

 Did you know that much like humans, dogs also have problems maintaining their weight at times?
 In fact, obesity in dogs really isn’t rare at all.
-According to the Association for Pet Obesity Prevention, roughly 55.8% of dogs are in the category of being overweight or obese.
+According to the Association for Pet Obesity Prevention, roughly 55.8 percent of dogs are in the category of being overweight or obese.

 At the moment, everyone seems to think that having a pudgy dog is funny and cute.
 However, obesity in dogs really isn’t a laughing matter when they are at a far higher risk than normal dogs for certain diseases because of their obesity.
-Pet owners are often confused by the diverse nutritional advice they are getting which is why we are seeing obesity in dogs more than ever before.
+Pet owners are often confused by the diverse nutritional advice they receive, which is why we are seeing signs of obesity in dogs more than ever before.

 This then leads to a struggle in helping their pups achieve their ideal weight.
 However, that isn’t the only reason that dogs become overweight.
-Here are five of the most common causes of obesity in dogs and some treatments of obesity in dogs.
+Here are five of the most common causes of obesity in dogs, and some treatments for obesity in dogs.

 Overfeeding

-While this one may seem obvious, it is one of the most common dog obesity causes.
+While this one may seem obvious, it is one of the most common causes of dog obesity.
 Sure, we all know how much of a struggle it is to tell our dogs no when they look at us with their soulful eyes.
 However, saying no every now and then could help your dog greatly.

 Obesity in dogs is heavily fueled by overfeeding.
-This is because pet parents dish out far more than their canine companion actually needs.
+This is because pet parents dish out far more than their canine companions actually need.
 But, just like us humans, a nutritious and balanced diet is exactly what our pets need to enjoy a long and healthy life.

 As pet parents, we need to ensure that our dogs lead a good life.
 To avoid overfeeding, control the portion size that you are giving your dog.
-Then, when creating the ideal diet for them, you should consider their size, activity level, and any medical conditions.
+When creating the ideal diet for them, you should consider their size, activity level, and any medical conditions.

 Even giving your dog excessive treats can be classified as overfeeding.
-If you do want to treat your pet, consider offering them chews that are transparent about calories and nutrition instead.
-This is one of the best treatments for obesity in dogs
+If you want to treat your pet, consider offering them chews that are transparent about calories and nutrition instead.
+This is one of the best treatments for signs of obesity in dogs and helps support a healthy balance.

 Lack of Exercise

-You should check that they don’t have any underlying conditions such as hypothyroidism that is causing weight gain.
+You should check that they don’t have any underlying conditions, such as hypothyroidism, that may be contributing to their weight gain.
 Try to make exercise as fun as possible for your dog to ensure that they look forward to it.
 Take advantage of their love of water or swimming by taking them to the river.

 If they like to run, take them outdoors for a hike with you.
-The best way to ensure that you have success with your dog’s exercise is to consult your veterinarian for a weight loss plan that is tailored to your dog.
+The best way to ensure success with your dog’s exercise is to consult your veterinarian for a weight loss plan tailored to your dog.
 Obesity in dogs should always be dealt with as soon as possible.

-One of the biggest dog obesity causes is a lack of exercise.
-Your dog will also likely become bored with a lack of exercise.
+One of the biggest causes of obesity in dogs is a lack of exercise.
+Your dog will also likely become bored and restless without regular physical activity.

 Lifestyle Changes